mathgladiator/adama-lang/docs/docs/language-tour.md

 {"name":"You"}
 ```

 This is because the **score** field is defined with the private modifier.
 By modifying a field with **private**, only the code within the document can operate on the **score** field.
-This is useful, for example, to define secrects in a game.
+This is useful, for example, to define secrets in a game.
 A key function in board games is the need for secrets (i.e. the contents of your hand) or an unrevealed state of objects such as the ordering of cards within a deck.

 The following diagram visualizes the Adama environment and architecture: